Hamidi-Oussama/Hamidi-Oussama/README.md

 - 👋 Hi, I’m @Hamidi-Oussama.
-- 👀 I’m interested in : Machine Learning - PCB design .
+- 👀 I’m interested in : Machine Learning - deep learning.
 - 🌱 I’m currently studying in IEEE University .
-- 💞️ I’m looking to collaborate on (not qualified enought yet) .
+- 💞️ I’m looking to collaborate on machine learning and deep learning project .
-- 📫 How to reach me : Gmail : hamidioussamaho@gmail.com ;
+- 📫 How to reach me on Gmail : hamidioussamaho@gmail.com ;
  facebook : Hamidi Oussama ;
  instgram : @_hamidi_oussama_ ;

         God Bless you